NexMaker-Fab/guide-book/doc/0manage/tool.md

 # Tool

-We classic our tool in lab as hand tool ,electric tool, machine tool
+We classic our tool in lab as hand tool ,electric tool, software